Repot Your Plants

 SoilThe soil will depend on the type of plant you have.
 You want to make sure you get soil that’s light and allows for air circulation.
 Soils that ‘retain moisture,’ such as Moisture Mate and Miracle Grow, hold on to too much water.
 This will often lead to poor plant health, root rot, mold, and gnats.
 Cactus and succulents also require a specific cactus soil rather than a ‘normal’ house plant soil.

 WaterI use a watering can and filtered or tap water.
 A watering can is an easier way to get the water right to the base of the plant and soil.
-However, at the end of the day, you’ll just need some water.
-Be sure to water your plant after repotting to get the new soil settled and air pockets released.
+Watering the top of the plant and leaves will not do your plant any good.
+Be sure to focus that water on the soil and roots.
+However, at the end of the day, a watering can is not necessary.
+Use a cup, bowl, bottle, or your kitchen sink!
+Just be sure to water your plant after repotting, to get the new soil settled and air pockets released.

 Cup or Hand ShovelHave something to scoop the soil if it’s a large bag or it’s towards the bottom of the bag.
 It just makes things a bit easier.